 The choice may include intravenous sedation or general anesthesia.
 Your doctor can recommend the best choice for you.

-In the next step, your doctor will make an incision on the insides of your mouth, on the inner portion of your cheek to remove the buccal fat pads/
+In the next step, your doctor will make small incisions on the insides of your mouth, on the inner portion of your cheek to remove the buccal fat pads.

 Occasionally, your docotr may perform this procedure along with a facelift and not necessitate an incision inside your mouth.

 After removing the fat, they will place sutures to close the incisions inside your mouth.